 6. Don't just eat bland food

 A common misconception is that, just because you are eating healthily, it means that you have to eat boring tasteless food.
 This is ridiculously wrong!
 I can't think of the last time that I ate a meal I found bland; healthy food doesn't mean boring food.
-Some easy, and very tasty healthy recipes I often eat are chicken stir fry
+Some easy, and very tasty healthy recipes I often eat are chicken stir fry and cashew coated chicken.

 By eating deliciously flavoured meals you are less likely to crave sugary treats, because your taste buds will be satisfied by your meals.